Incident

-User's laptop came back from malware remediation.
-Threat was removed, but the machine was "acting weird."
+User's laptop came back from a malware remediation engagement.
+Threat was removed, scans came back clean, but the machine was "acting weird."
+The user described it as "broken."
+Not reinfected — genuinely broken.
 Settings app wouldn't open.
-Start menu search returned nothing.
-Random Explorer crashes.
+Start menu search returned nothing for anything, including apps the user could see installed.
 Windows Update failing with cryptic errors.
-The malware had corrupted system files, and removing it didn't restore the damage.
+Random Explorer crashes when clicking into certain folders.

 $ErrorActionPreference = 'Stop'